valchau/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-Purpose
+## Purpose
-The purpose of this analysis is to prepare Pewlett-Hackard, a company with several thousand employees, for the upcoming “silver tsunami”.
-A large number of employees will begin retiring at a rapid rate in the next few years and the company wants to be prepared with the retirement packages, open positions and employees’ training.
-In order to ensure a smooth transition this analysis focuses on the following:
+The purpose of this analysis is to prepare Pewlett-Hackard, a company with several thousand employees, for the upcoming “silver tsunami” that is supposedly coming.
+A large number of employees are expected to begin retiring, according to this case study, at a rapid rate in the next few years and the company wants to be prepared with the retirement packages, open positions and employees’ training.
+In truth, these predictions of boomers retiring massively never occured.
+Largely because many could not afford to retire and also because people are living longer healthier lives than in the past.
+In additon, laws passed make is more difficult to force people to retire based on their age alone.
+So these doomsday predictions never came true.
+Nevertheless, this case study asks us to assume this would have happened.

-Identify the retiring employees by their title.
+## The tasks are:

+### Retirement: We find out who is expected to retire based on the sterotype that birth date means retirement; ignores other life factors such as disability, caregiving, etc. This looks like a potential lawsuit.
+1. Identify the 'retiring' employees by their birth dates, assuming that employees born between 1952 - 1955 (now ages 71 - 68 years old), are those who are going to retire.
+This is a pernicous stereotype.
+2. The selected employees' names, birth dates, and most current job title, including the to date and from date for the title are selected for further analysis.
-Determine the sum of retiring employees grouped by title.
+3. Then the number of retiring employees grouped by title is reported.

+### Mentorship: We assume that employees born in the year 1965 (now age 58 years old), are deserving of mentorship.
+This looks like another lawsuit waiting to happen.
-Identify the employees eligible for participation in the mentorship program.
+1. Identify the employees eligible for participation in the mentorship program by their birthdates.
-Determine the number of roles-to-fill grouped by title and department.
+2. Determine the number of roles-to-fill grouped by title and department.
+This does not take into consideration those employees expected to retire.
 Determine the number of qualified, retirement-ready employees to mentor the next generation grouped by title and department.